 The City shall provide and maintain pants and shirts for affected employees required by the City to wear uniforms in the performance of their duties.
 Employees will be required to wear the pants and shirts provided.
-The pants and shirts will be of the same color and style for all employees.
 A maximum of 13 pants and 13 shirts may be supplied to affected employees at the discretion of the operating divisions as follows:

-- Line, Electric and MPP Mechanics will receive 13 sets of uniforms. - PSOI's will receive 11 sets of uniforms to be worn at all times. - PSOII's will receive 6 sets of uniforms to be worn as needed.
-PSOII are required to have 1 uniform at work at all times, available for use.
+- Line, Electric and MPP Mechanics will receive 13 sets of uniforms. - PSO Trainees will receive 11 sets of uniforms to be worn at all times. - PSOs will receive 6 sets of uniforms to be worn as needed.
+PSOs are required to have 1 uniform at work at all times, available for use.